wp-plugins/collapsing-links/readme.txt

 invisible links, this number will be wrong.

 == HISTORY ==

+0.2.1: (2009.01.02)
+  * Fixed bug with not enqueing javascript file
+	* Added feature such that link descriptions are added to the title attribute (will show up on hover)

 0.2: (2008.12.08)
   * Can now use as a widget or manually